-From: It’s Not All in Your Head: Affect Regulation in Psychotherapy which went into a little more detail about the attachment relationship and ways to develop / improve affect regulation:
+From an article It’s Not All in Your Head: Affect Regulation in Psychotherapy by the Center for Healing and Imagery goes into a little more detail about the attachment relationship and ways to develop / improve affect regulation:

 Such flexibility develops from an early secure attachment relationship.
 Allan Schore integrates modern neuroscience findings with the studies of John Bowlby.
 Schore describes how the mother’s attunement helps physiologically structure her infant’s nervous system.
 His work fits with earlier infant observation studies (Stern, Beebe).